 Who wouldn’t like to to be an early investor in Facebook?
 To honestly believe in its vision throughout the years and making a fortune by looking at the bigger picture is something every ICO investor hope to achieve.

-You can compare the same excitement and sensation we saw almost every year when people were queuing outside for many hours to get their hands on the latest iPhone.
+You can compare the same excitement and sensation we saw almost every year in the early years of Apple.
+When people were queuing outside for many hours to get their hands on the latest iPhone.
 This year iPhone 8 had the worst turnout so far.

 Since China banned ICOs and cryptocurrencies trading, I noticed a substantial drop in successful ICOs.

-We are now seeing more and more ICOs that end up refunding the money they raised due to the fact they weren’t able to raise enough money.
+We are now seeing more and more ICOs.
+Although that end up refunding the money they raised due to the fact they weren’t able to raise enough money.

 (data from coinschedule)